Seagate/cortx/doc/vmware_workstation_15_5_0_setup.rst

 For WMware worktation 15.5.0
 ============================

-If you install latest VMWare workstation and not working with latest version of Windows, you could install old version of WMware workstation.
+If your installation of VMWare workstation not work with latest version of Windows, you could install old version of WMware workstation.

 Here the steps for running `cortx-va-1.0.2.zip </releases/download/VA/cortx-va-1.0.2.zip>`_ for WMware Workstation 15.5.0 in Window 10 version 1890 ( OS build 17763.1637)